 In Ervin v.
 United States, No. 4:13-CV-00127-JHM (W.D.
 Ky.
-2017), the court considered whether the government can withhold or set off a penalty refund owing to a taxpayer if the taxpayer has already recovered the amount in excess of the penalty from its tax advisor for malpractice.
+2017), the court considered whether the government can withhold or set off a penalty refund owing to a taxpayer if the taxpayer has already recovered the amount in excess of the penalty from its tax attorney for malpractice.
 While the case does not create any new law, it is worth considering as clients do ask about this issue from time to time.

 Ervin participated in a tax shelter was promoted by its tax attorney.
 The IRS discovered and challenged the position and ultimately imposed the valuation misstatement penalty.
 Ervin sued his tax attorney and received a sizeable settlement.

 The court had to answer the question as to whether the government could keep a tax refund that a jury had determined was due and owing to the taxpayer based on the idea that the taxpayer had already received compensation in excess of the penalty.